 The effects of an ibogaine trip are comparable to those produced by hallucinogens like LSD or mescaline; however, they can last much longer than other psychedelics (upwards of 24 hours).

-In this article, we’re going to talk about whether or not Voacanga Africana is ibogaine because it has many similar properties, just not as strong but still effective nonetheless!
+In this article, we will talk about whether Voacanga Africana is ibogaine because it has many similar properties, just not as strong but still effective nonetheless!

 What Happens When You Take Voacanga?